Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: Abstract

 \section{Abstract}

 Let $X$ be a normal projective manifold, equipped with an effective `orbifold' divisor $\Delta$, such that the pair $(X, \Delta)$ is log-canonical.
 We first define the notion of `orbifold cotangent bundle' $\Omega^1(X, \Delta)$, living on any suitable ramified cover of $X$.
 We are then in position to formulate and prove (in a completely different way) an orbifold version of Y. Miyaoka's generic semi-positivity theorem: $\Omega^1(X, \Delta)$ is generically semi-positive if $K_X+ \Delta$ is pseudo-effective.
-Using [BCHM 06], we immediately get a statement conjectured by E. Viehweg: if $X$ is smooth, and if $\Delta$ is a reduced divisor with simple normal crossings on $X$ such that some tensor power of $\Omega^1(X, \Delta)=\Omega^1_X(Log (\Delta))$ contains the injective image of a big line bundle, then $K_X+ \Delta$ is big.
+Using the deep results of the LMMP, we immediately get a statement conjectured by E. Viehweg: if $X$ is smooth, and if $\Delta$ is a reduced divisor with simple normal crossings on $X$ such that some tensor power of $\Omega^1(X, \Delta)=\Omega^1_X(Log (\Delta))$ contains the injective image of a big line bundle, then $K_X+ \Delta$ is big.

-This implies, by [V-Z 01], the `Shafarevich-Viehweg hyperbolicity conjecture': if an algebraic family of canonically polarized manifolds parametrised by a quasi-projective manifold $B$ has `maximal variation', then $B$ is of log-general type.
+This implies, by fundamental results of Viehweg-Zuo, the `Sha\-farevich-Viehweg hyperbolicity conjecture': if an algebraic family of canonically polarized manifolds parametrised by a quasi-projective manifold $B$ has `maximal variation', then $B$ is of log-general type.